 Do You Really Need Round Needles?

 Anyway, here’s the deal….the round needle is specifically for making 2 things much simpler.
 It means your sweater will have fewer seams to stitch at the end and it keeps a pattern stitch going in the round without any break in the design.
 Do you really need them?
-No, but for the yoke I consider it certainly convenient.
+No, but for the yoke I consider it certainly convenient, if not essential.

-I don’t lose any sleep at night over the first one.
+I didn’t lose any sleep at night over the first problem.
 While some people hate stitching the seams, I don’t mind.
 And for the most part, if you take a bigger seam on the edges and use small stitches, with patience and skill you won’t even see a seam edge.

 Ah….but a seamless pattern???
 Not so easy without round needles.
 So, after some thought, I decided that I could split the sweater in half.
 I would knit the front and back piece to the armpit on straight needles and do the same with both arms.
 When I had completed all four pieces, I slipped them on the round needle to begin the graph pattern.